Homemade French Fried Onions in the Air Fryer

 Air-fried onions.
 Yea, you’re gonna like this one.

 Do you have an air fryer yet?!?!
-We got ours as a gift from a good friend and have been looooving it!
+We got ours as a gift from a good friend and have been looooving this cooking process!

 We’ve made air fried tofu, taquitos, french fries, croutons, ravioli!
-We’ve even put vegan jerky to the test.
+We’ve even put vegan jerky, tofu wings, and pita chips to the test.

 Basically, whatever you would like to eat deep-fried can just as easily be made in the air-fryer with all the deliciousness but muuuuch less oil…or no oil at all, whatever your fancy!